swsnr/swsnr.de/src/posts/archlinux/2024-02-22-build-arch-linux-packages-on-obs.md

 ## Use the package

-To use the package we first need to import the signing keys from the project page, e.g. <https://build.opensuse.org/projects/home:swsnr/signing_keys> for my home project.
+To use the package we first need to import the signing keys from the project page:

 ```console
 # xh 'https://build.opensuse.org/projects/home:swsnr/signing_keys/download?kind=gpg' | pacman-key add -